Nereo Andolong

-Nereo C. Andolong, also known by his nickname Nering, was a Filipino official, journalist, activist and sports executive.
+Nereo Coronel Andolong, also known by his nickname Nering, was a Filipino official, journalist, activist, and sports executive.

-Andolong served as chairman and general manager of the Philippine Charity Sweepstakes Office.
+Andolong was a member of the Upsilon Sigma Phi fraternity.
+He served as chairman and general manager of the Philippine Charity Sweepstakes Office.
 As a journalist, he advocated community journalism and promoted the concerns of province-based journalists.
 He also served as president of the National Press Club of the Philippines.
 He also served as a reporter for Manila Chronicle and was awarded the NPC-Stanvac journalism award in 1958 for his work with the media outfit.
 He also held the rank of colonel at the Philippine Constabulary.